kamahen/pykythe/README.md

 "in process" and skipping them when they are encountered a second time (more details on this are in the [Symtab](#symtab) section).

-When processing a codebase, reprocessing the imports cann easily get
+When processing a codebase, reprocessing the imports can easily get
 <i>O(N<sup>3</sup>)</i> behavior (where <i>N</i> is the number of
 lines of code), so a cache is used to avoid this.
 For each `.py` or `.pyi` file, a corresponding `.kythe.json` file (and `.kythe.entries`)